nashville-software-school/server-side-python-curriculum/book-2-django/chapters/RD_SEED.md

 # Helpful Bash Script

-In this chapter, you are going to set up your project with a bash script that contains commands you can have a fresh start for your database and fixtures whenever you want.
+In this chapter, you are going to set up your project with a bash script that contains commands so you can have a fresh start for your database and fixtures whenever you want.

 ## Setup